 With Don gone, Pete does the math for the remaining partners, reminding them that they don’t need Don’s blessing to do this.
 “So, we’re 75% of this company.
 There’s no need to create a conspiracy by having a vote, right?”
 Like Pontius Pilate, they wash their hands of Pete while giving him their blessing to pursue Joan for the deal.
 One by one, they slink out of the office.

-In the writer’s room, Don tells the guys to abandon the mistress concept.
+In the writer’s room, Don tells the guys to abandon the concept of mistress.
 “It’s vulgar.
 We’re going back to racing heritage,” he informs them, feeling the weight of what he’s just witnessed and the sting of Megan’s judgment from before – that this is immoral.

-So, just when Don looks like Mr. Sensitive, Harry, Ken, and Peggy walk to tell him the good news about Chevalier Blanc; interestingly, so much of the time, Don’s miscommunications with Peggy and even Pete come when they approach him right after some stress-inducing incident.
+So, just when Don looks like Mr. Sensitive, Harry, Ken, and Peggy walk to tell him the good news about Chevalier Blanc.
+Interestingly, Don’s miscommunications with Peggy and even Pete often occur when they approach him right after some stress-inducing incident.
 Such is the case here.

 They tell Don that Peggy has saved the day with a brilliant idea.
 Peggy plays the humble card, but there’s no need.
 Don doesn’t hear a word they say until Peggy gets snippy with him.
 He bursts her bubble by reminding her that it’s Ginsberg’s account, which causes her to fire back with, “I guess I’m not in charge of everything else after all,” which is a call-back to his earlier sarcasm.
 This causes him to explode on her in front of Harry and Ken.
 “You want to go to France?” he asks, yelling and pulling a wad of money from his pocket.
 “Here!
 Go to France!” he says, throwing the money in her face.
 It’s an excessive move, sending her out of the office, followed closely by Ken and then Harry.